Karl Dodd

-Karl Dodd (born 13 November 1980, in Southport, Queensland, Australia) is an Australian former professional soccer player, who is currently head coach at NPL Queensland club Brisbane City.
+Karl Dodd (born 13 November 1980, in Southport, Queensland, Australia) is an Australian former professional soccer player, who was most recently head coach at NPL Queensland club Brisbane Roar Youth.

 Club career

 He played for the Brisbane Strikers before being recruited by the Queensland Roar for the revamped A-League competition.
 After half a season with the Queensland Roar he signed for Romanian club FC Universitatea Craiova in January 2006.
 However, after failing to settle with the club he quickly moved on, joining Falkirk on a short-term contract in March 2006.
 After impressing manager John Hughes, it was announced on 15 May 2006 that Dodd had agreed a new one-year deal to stay at the club.

 On 19 May 2007, after turning down a contract extension at Falkrik, he signed a two-year contract with new A-League franchise Wellington Phoenix.
 He scored his first professional goal for Phoenix on 19 October 2008.

 After two years at Wellington.
 Dodd turned down a three-year contract, and an offer from Newcastle Jets to try his luck in South Korea, "Karl's been an integral member of the Phoenix," Pignata said.
 "It's disappointing that we're parting company but we wish him all the best for the future."
 A cartilage problem in his knee prevented his fortune and returned to Australia for surgery and on return from injury signed for the remainder of the 2008–09 season with NSW Premier League team Sydney United FC.

 After a strong pre-season he signed with A-League newcomer North Queensland Fury and made his debut against Sydney FC.

 On 3 September 2011, Hong Kong First Division League side TSW Pegasus signed Dodd, who was given number 5 in the following season.